Manila Boy: Cast

-Manila Boy Movie was disqualified
+Disqualification

-Robin Padilla's movie was disqualified for the showing of Metro Manila cinemas in 1993, as the board of governors being the mayors that comprise Metro Manila.
-In particular, the mayor of Manila at the time, Alfredo Lim, was concerned of the violent, lawless image of a "Manila Boy" being promoted by the movie.
-The mayor not only dropped the movie from the annual festival but also threatened to ban of the movie from being shown in the city of Manila.
-To go around the ban, the producers agreed to drop "Manila" from the title and released the movie as just "Boy".
+The film was disqualified from showing in Metro Manila cinemas in 1993, as the board of governors, which comprised the mayors of Metro Manila, made the decision.
+In particular, the mayor of Manila at the time, Alfredo Lim, was concerned about the violent, lawless image of a "Manila Boy" being promoted by the movie.
+The mayor not only dropped the movie from the annual festival but also threatened to ban the film from being shown in the city of Manila.
+To circumvent the ban, the producers agreed to drop "Manila" from the title and released the movie as simply "Boy".